omgmog/omgmog.github.com/_posts/2013-01-07-testing-responsive-layouts-with-the-rwd-bookmarklet.md

 - Switch between the different screen sizes using the toolbar

 You can find the Responsive Design Bookmarklet at [Victor Coulon's website](http://responsive.victorcoulon.fr/)

+I've made this in to a Chrome Extension, you can find it here: [RWD Extension for Google Chrome](https://chrome.google.com/webstore/detail/rwd/geajggfcfhgkonghflklajfahmdnplmh)